Bond Graph Modelling of Chemoelectrical Energy Transduction: INTRODUCTION

 In such studies, the flow of $\Na$ across the membrane is taken as a proxy for energy consumption associated with action potential generation, as $\Na$ has to be pumped back across the membrane by an energy-consuming ATPase reaction.
 This energetic cost is often quoted as an equivalent number of ATP molecules required to restore the ionic concentration gradient through activity of the sodium-potassium ATPase (the Na pump), as calculated via stoichiometric arguments.
 While this provides a useful indication of energetic cost, this is however an imprecise approach, which cannot produce reliable estimates of energy flows under all conditions (physiological and pathophysiological).
 What is required instead is a way of simulating and calculating the actual energy flows associated with these ionic movements through a physically-based modelling approach.

 Here we develop a general bond graph based modelling framework that enables explicit calculation of the energy flows involved in moving ions across the cell membrane.
 Our model can be applied to the regulation of the membrane potential via ion channels in any cell type---obvious examples include, for example, cardiac and skeletal muscle cells---but in order to give a specific application we investigate the energy cost for generating a neural action potential.
 Because ions carry electrical charge, differences in the concentration of a particular ionic species on either side of a membrane generate both a chemical potential difference due to the concentration gradient as well as an electrical potential difference due to charge imbalance.

-We derive a bond graph formulation for the voltage-dependent ionic flow across a membrane that comprises both the classical Hodgkin-Huxley model and its more detailed variants focussing on the associated flow of energy.
+The Hodgkin-Huxley model \citep{HodHux52} is used throughout this paper as a well-known and well-documented exemplar to illustrate our approach; however the approach is equally valid for more recent models.
+In particular, we derive a bond graph formulation focusing on the flow of energy associated with voltage-dependent ionic membrane flow and this formulation encompasses both the classical Hodgkin-Huxley model and more recent models.

 One component of this formulation accounts for the behaviour of the ion channel as an electrical resistor that can be investigated experimentally via current-voltage relationships, also known as $I$-$V$ curves.
 Popular models for~$I$-$V$ curves are, for example, the linear~$I$-$V$ dependency that corresponds to Ohm's law and the non-linear Goldman-Hodgkin-Katz (GHK) equations.
 Hodgkin-Huxley-like models assume a linear~$I$-$V$ relationship. \citet{HodHux52} represented the voltage-dependent opening and closing of ion channels by an empirical model, their gating variables, which led to excellent agreement with experimental data.
 This paper replaces this empirical model of gating by an physically-based voltage-dependent Markov model with one open and one closed state.
 Whereas this model accounts for the energy needed for moving the ion channel between conformations where the channel is in an open or a closed state, respectively, the empirical gating variables of the Hodgkin-Huxley model do not have a similar interpretation.

 As our models are formulated using bond graphs, important physical quantities such as mass and energy are conserved (in the sense that any dissipative processes are directly accounted for, and any inputs to or losses from the system are quantified).